AWARD WINNING HOLIDAYS FOR BLIND ADVENTURERS!

-But these are no ordinary group holidays.
-Traveleyes groups are a mixture of both blind and sighted travellers.
-As a sighted traveller, we simply ask that you share your sight by describing the wonderful world around you.
-You won’t need any experience of blindness and, as an added benefit, we subsidise the cost of your holiday by up to 50%.
+But these are no ordinary holidays.
+Our groups are a mixture of both blind and sighted travellers.
+As a sighted traveller, we simply ask that you share your eyesight by describing the wonderful world around you to a blind partner and in return, for those sharing their vision, travellers receive up to 50% off.
+You don’t even need any experience of blindness.

-As a blind traveller, you’re able to book a holiday with the same freedom and independence that sighted people have always enjoyed.
+As a blind traveller, you’re able to book a holiday with freedom and independence.
 What’s more, you don’t have to bring anyone with you, as you will be joining a group of like-minded explorers.

-Our travellers join us from all over the world and you can too.
-Follow the links below to find out more about joining us as a blind or sighted traveller.
+Travellers join our vacations from all over the world and you can too.
+Follow the links below to find out where your next adventure might take you.

 Looking for Holiday inspiration?

 Search by category or view all holidaysview all holidays